google-cloud-logging

 Configure Authentication Using auth_file

-plugin on a route, which logs client requests and responses, as well as pushing logs to Google Cloud Logging.
-You will be using the auth_file
+The following example demonstrates how you can configure the google-cloud-logging plugin on a route, which logs client requests and responses, as well as pushing logs to Google Cloud Logging.
+You will be using the auth_file option to configure GCP authentication details.

 Copy the previously downloaded GCP service account credentials JSON file to a location accessible for APISIX.
-If you are running APISIX in Docker, you should copy the file into the container, for instance, to /usr/local/apisix/conf/gcp-logging-auth.json
+If you are running APISIX in Docker, you should copy the file into the container, for instance, to /usr/local/apisix/conf/gcp-logging-auth.json.

-Create a route with google-cloud-logging
+Create a route with google-cloud-logging as such:

 curl "http://127.0.0.1:9180/apisix/admin/routes" -X PUT \